-The Ministry spends approximately 18 percent of Vote Health to directly purchase a range of services such as disability support services, public health services, specific screening programmes, mental health services, elective services, Well Child and primary maternity services, Māori health services, and postgraduate clinical education and training, as well as Māori and Pacific provider development.
-In 2015/16 the Ministry will directly purchase $2.853 billion worth of health and disability services.
+The Ministry spends approximately 19 percent of Vote Health to directly purchase a range of services such as disability support services, public health services, specific screening programmes, mental health services, elective services, Well Child and primary maternity services, Māori health services, and postgraduate clinical education and training, as well as Māori and Pacific provider development and supporting equitable pay.
+In 2018/19 the Ministry will directly manage funding for about $3.529 billion worth of health and disability services and supports.

-Just over $192 million of Vote Health (1.2 percent in 2015/16) funding is spent on running the Ministry to support the wider health sector.
+About $216 million of Vote Health (1 percent in 2018/19) in operating and capital funding is spent on running the Ministry to support the wider health sector.